 Up until about 20 years ago, the roads that led to this area were not paved.
 It was hard to get there from the Central Valley and even from the Central Pacific Coastal areas.
 Now, the towns of Ojochal, Dominical, and Uvita are very popular among the expat community!

 This area of the country is much greener.
 Everything is lusher, and as a matter of fact, it’s one of my favorite areas.
 Life is quiet here.
 You are surrounded by so many natural wonders, such as the Whale’s Tail, Corcovado National Park, Drake Bay, and the Osa Peninsula, to name a few.
 Whale watching is popular in this area as well.
-Many expats call this area home, and they are blessed to be there!
+Many expats and retirees call this area home, and they are blessed to be there!

 5. Guanacaste Province